thtrieu/thtrieu.github.io/_posts/2016-08-08-yolo-tensorflow-graph-buffer-cpp.md

 ## 1. Intro
-This is a friendly documentation of [_this work_](http://github.com/thtrieu/yolotf).
+This is a friendly documentation of [this work](http://github.com/thtrieu/yolotf).
 It basically bridges Darknet, Tensorflow and iOS dev.

-Regarding bridging Darknet and Tensorflow, there are currently some available repos online such as [_this_](https://github.com/sunshineatnoon/Darknet.keras) and [_this_](https://github.com/gliese581gg/YOLO_tensorflow).
+Regarding bridging Darknet and Tensorflow, there are currently some available repos online such as [this](https://github.com/sunshineatnoon/Darknet.keras) and [this](https://github.com/gliese581gg/YOLO_tensorflow).
 Unfortunately, they only provide hard-coded routines that allows translating full/small/tiny configurations from Darknet to Tensorflow, and only for testing (forward pass).
 The awaited training part is still not committed.

 This is understandable since building the loss op of YOLO in Tensorflow is not a trivial task.
 Fortunately, the scripts provided in this work completed the training part and some more.
 Namely, we are now able to translate any configuration (old and new) specified in a Darknet-styled config file (very much alike the prototxt in Caffe) into Tensorflow graph.
 We are also able to train the graph in GPU/CPU mode and save the trained weights to a protobuf object that can be used in C++ interface.